vim-advent-calendar/vimways.org/content/2018/nickspoons-colder-quickfix-lists.md

 With these in place, we can now update the main function to check the size of the list, and jump past it if it's empty.
-We are now checking the quickfix position in a loop, which means that won't hit that `E380` error from earlier and can drop the `:try`.
+We are now checking the quickfix position in a loop, which means that we won't hit that `E380` error from earlier and can drop the `:try`.
 We're also going to use `:silent` to suppress the message-history output: